 5. Georgia Boat Bill of Sale

-A vessel bill of sale is required in Georgia, but it does not have to be notarized or witnessed.
+A boat bill of sale is required in Georgia, but it does not have to be notarized or witnessed.
 Each vessel bill of sale must contain:

 - The sellers’ and buyers’ names, contact information, and signatures